Feyerabend/ABC80/README.md

 * 24 rows x 40 columns character screen
 * Swedish keyboard (sold in some other countries also, Hungary e.g. with presumably Hungarian keyboard)
-* Sound (actually a decent chip, but not fully used by the computer)
+* Sound (actually a decent chip SN76477, but not fully used by the computer)
 * Expansion slot (the DIAB favoured 4680 bus, used often for miscellanous instruments, measurements, ...)